salmanalfarisi11/background-remover-gradio/README.md

----
-title: Remove-Background App
-description: CPU-only background remover — upload an image, strip the background, and download a transparent PNG.
----

 # 🖼️ Remove-Background App

 A simple, CPU-only Gradio web application that lets you upload an image, remove its background, and download the result as a transparent-PNG.
 Designed for ease of use and zero GPU requirements.